+I found it interesting when Annie Lennox said recently that she finds it increasingly difficult to write when she is content and would rather be happy and not writing music than in emotional chaos.
+Chaos is undoubtedly part of our current society.
+This world is like a spinning wheel, constant spin, spin, spin, spinning into digital mayhem.
+Twitter is like looking into a river stream full of planks of cheap wood drifting along; with the very occasional salmon swimming past.
+The old adage ’empty vessels make the most noise,’ has never been more relevant.
 To escape at least once a month, I visit a very dear friend who has a small cottage in Oxton, a tiny village right next to Birkenhead in The Wirral, Merseyside.
 This is my sanctuary and I dub it the Oxton retreat.
 I love the space, just 24 hours in this quirky bohemian space rejuvenates me with its cold stone floors, burning log fire and secret courtyard garden, plus an excellent library of art books, films and music.
 It is like taking a week away in the sunshine.
 It is also in this quaint village that I stumbled upon what is now one of my favourite pieces of sculpture.
-I recommend to those who have not visited The Williamson Art Gallery to do so and particularly see Arthur Dooley’s Satan.
+I recommend to those who have not visited The Williamson Art Gallery to do so and particularly to see the work, ‘Satan’ by Arthur Dooley.

 It’s not all bad.
 Heightened self-consciousness, apartness, an inability to join in, physical shame and self-loathing—they are not all bad.
 Those devils have been my angels.
 Without them I would never have disappeared into language, literature, the mind, laughter and all the mad intensities that made and unmade me.